nckturner/enhancements/keps/sig-auth/2718-20210511-client-exec-proxy/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

 Client authentication in Kubernetes can be achieved via one of a handful of mechanisms: by passing a bearer token directly to kubectl using the `--token` flag, by inserting a bearer token into the kubeconfig, by inserting a client certificate and key into the kubeconfig, or by defining an exec-based token plugin in the kubeconfig which supports calling an arbitrary binary which is expected to return a bearer token.
-The client executable proxy adds an extension point for additional authentication mechanisms that are difficult to set up with the current architecture.
-Client request signing [[1]](https://github.com/kubernetes/kubernetes/issues/92535), and an external TLS certificate authenticator [[2]](https://github.com/kubernetes/enhancements/pull/1749) are two use cases that would benefit from this proposal.
+The client exec proxy adds an extension point for additional authentication mechanisms that are difficult to set up with the current architecture.
+Client request signing, and an external TLS certificate authenticator are two use cases that would benefit from this proposal.

 ## Motivation